SeedTactics/fms-insight/docs/material-tracking.md

 For raw material, Insight supports two options.
 Insight can just assume raw material is always available in which case Insight will create a new virtual sticky note during the initial loading.
 In this design, the first time a sticky note appears is on the pallet.
-Alternativly, Insight can be configured to draw initial material from a virtual whiteboard region.
+Alternatively, Insight can be configured to draw initial material from a virtual whiteboard region.
 In this case, when material arrives, an operator must scan or add the material into the initial whiteboard region.
 Once added, FMS Insight will then activate the pallet to